tale-toul/OCP4baremetalIPI/README.md

 {
 "@odata.type": "#ComputerSystemCollection.ComputerSystemCollection",
-"Name": "Computer System Collection", "Members@odata.count": 1,
+"Name": "Computer System Collection", "embers@odata.count": 1,
-"Members": [
+"embers": [
                 {
                     "@odata.id": "/redfish/v1/Systems/44e3c29b-325e-4ad3-9859-c29233204a8a"
                 }
 ],
         "@odata.context": "/redfish/v1/$metadata#ComputerSystemCollection.ComputerSystemCollection",
         "@odata.id": "/redfish/v1/Systems",
-        "@Redfish.Copyright": "Copyright 2014-2016 Distributed Management Task Force, Inc. (DMTF).
-For the full DMTF copyright policy, see http://www.dmtf.org/about/policies/copyright."
+        "@Redfish.Copyright": "Copyright 2014-2016 Distributed anagement Task Force, Inc. (DTF).
+For the full DTF copyright policy, see http://www.dmtf.org/about/policies/copyright."
 ```

 ### Add firewall rules to allow access to sushy-tools

-In order for the bootstrap VM to be able to control the cluster VMs via redfish protocol a firewall rule allowing access to the port where the susy-tools server is listening needs to be added to the physical host:
+In order for the bootstrap V to be able to control the cluster Vs via redfish protocol a firewall rule allowing access to the port where the susy-tools server is listening needs to be added to the physical host:
 ```
 $ sudo firewall-cmd --add-port 8080/tcp --zone=libvirt --permanent
 $ sudo firewall-cmd --reload